Meta’s Child Sex-Trafficking Problem

 According to the Human Trafficking Institute’s 2023 Federal Human Trafficking report, from 2019 to 2023, a remarkable ~23% of all sex trafficking victims in federal court cases whose recruitment locations could be identified were recruited from Facebook and Instagram (p.
 63).1 On top of that, of those victims from 2019-2023 whose ages could be identified, just over half were minors (p.
 39).

-We could continue this exercise indefinitely.
-No number of such incidents is small enough for a morally healthy society to permit.
-Meta knew for years that minors were interacting with child predators on its platforms.
+While this figure is only a crude estimate, we can be confident that, whatever the true value is, it would be lower had Meta not consistently chosen to prioritize its profit margins over children’s safety.
+The company knew for years that minors were interacting with child predators on its platforms.
 It also knew that some of them were being trafficked.
-Still, it chose to trade their safety away in order to maximize engagement.
-Meta leadership, including Mark Zuckerberg and Instagram head Adam Mosseri, made decisions that placed company profits above the safety of — conservatively — tens of thousands of young women and girls.
+Still, it chose to accept this state of affairs in return for higher engagement.
+Meta leadership, including Mark Zuckerberg and Instagram head Adam Mosseri, made decisions that placed company profits above the safety of — conservatively — thousands of young women and girls.
 Legislators and parents must never forget that.
 It is a moral imperative that we hold Meta and its leaders accountable.

 Too Little, Too Late